TUMFTM/embes/README.md

 # Introduction

-`mod_energy_strategy` is a repository containing an algorithm to calculate an energy strategy for an all-electric race car.
+The repository `embes` (embedded energy strategy) contains an algorithm to calculate an energy strategy for an all-electric race car in real time.
 The algorithm is based on the [acados](https://docs.acados.org/) modeling language and interfaces [HPIPM](https://www.syscop.de/research/software/hpipm) to solve the internal Quadratic Problems.
 The package was developed by and to power the race vehicle of the [Technical University of Munich](https://www.mw.tum.de/en/ftm/main-research/vehicle-dynamics-and-control-systems/roborace-autonomous-motorsport/) in the [Roborace](https://roborace.com/) competition.

 The algorithm takes into account the constraining equations describing